Frequently Asked Undergraduate Admissions Questions

 3. What is the Katz School?

 The Katz School is the newest school under the Yeshiva University umbrella.
-Its full name is the Mordecai D. and Monique C. Katz School of Graduate and Professional Studies.
+Its full name is the Mordecai D. and Monique C. Katz School.
 In addition to offering the AS in Management, Katz also administers the Master of Science degrees in Speech-Language Pathology, Marketing, and Quantitative Economics.
 Other programs that the Katz School administers include the summer session for all undergraduates (including Katz’s undergrad students as well as the students in Stern, Syms, and Yeshiva College) and CollegeNOW.
 You can learn more about the Katz School and its administration here.

 4. Where will my classes be, and where will I live and eat?